YoavIlan/image-processor/README.md

 1) Take a picture of your drawing using flash.
 This will make sure that there aren't any shadows that could interfere with your drawing.
 2) Use plain white paper if possible.
 Avoid using paper with multiple colors or dark lines.
 This will make sure the tool focuses on your drawing and not the lines of the paper.
+3) Make sure you are vectorizing a hand drawn image.
+This tool was designed for hand drawn images and might not function properly for other pictures.
-3) Use only one color when making your drawing.
+4) Use only one color when making your drawing.
 This will make sure that the tool captures your entire drawing and is able to make smooth and sharp lines.
-4) Try using a darker color when making your drawing.
+5) Try using a darker color when making your drawing.
 Since the tool looks for borders of dark lines, darker colors will help the tool get the smoothest result.

 Another step that the tool takes when making your SVG is solving for the Parallax effect.
 The parallax effect is when things seem to get closer or farther away based on the angle that you look at them from.
 This effect makes drawing look different if you look at them from a sharp angle.
 Our tool uses the borders of the paper to determine the angle and adjust the paper to be at a perpendicular angle.
 To make sure that your SVG has proper handling of the parallax effect: